rakafo/INE-Workbook-helper/README.md

     - there are no checks as to whether the specification you made in yaml is sound bgp-wise.

 # yaml syntax
-yaml is superset of json, but it's easier to read and write.
+yaml is like json, but it's much more human friendly.
 Since it can be represented inline (as in below sample) or with new lines, either style works.
 To see how it would look using new lines, parse the sample in http://www.yamllint.com/.

 Below is full sample config of R1:
 ```yaml